dwave-examples/rna-folding/README.md

 In predicting the stems of an RNA molecule, we build a quadratic model with three contributing factors.

-1. Variables correspond to potential stems, linearly weighted by the negative square of their length, *k*.
+1. Each potential stem is encoded as a variables, linearly weighted by the negative square of the length, *k*.

-2. Potential pseudoknots correspond to quadratic terms with weight equal to the product of the two lengths times a positive parameter *c*.
+2. Each potential pseudoknot is encoded as a quadratic term, weighted by to the product of the two lengths times a positive parameter *c*.

 3. Overlapping stems are disallowed, which is enforced by a constraint.